-This budget includes funding for the functions and activities of the Division of Technology Support; the Division of Field Operations (Technical Services and Support); and the elementary, middle, and high school budgets.
+This budget includes funding for the functions and activities of the Division of Technology Support, and the elementary, middle, and high school budgets.

 The Technology Support program is focused on providing the day-to-day support needed for technology to be a reliable educational and business tool in schools and offices.
 Technology Support services include Help Desk information, operational and maintenance services, and technical assistance to school-based and nonschool-based staff.
 Major program functions include the following: